-Membership consists of representation from 24 key stakeholders including government agencies, health care facilities, nonprofit organizations, and tribal entities who share a commitment to improve health and achieve health equity.
-Details related to the HIC can be found on the SDDOH Health Equity page (https://doh.sd.gov/healthequity/).
+Membership consists of representation from 24 key stakeholders including government agencies, health care facilities, nonprofit organizations, and tribal entities who share a commitment to improve health.
 HIC members engaged in the health assessment collaborative process by participating in data collection activities and attending multiple in-person and virtual sessions focused on prioritizing health challenges and identifying potential solutions.